Cotton, Suffolk: Religion

 Cotton appears to be a one religion parish, of the 526 people living in Cotton in 2011, 368 declared themselves as being part of the Christian religion, only 1 Buddhist and 159 either of no religion or not stating their religion.
 In 2001, there were 489 people living in Cotton, and of these, 420 were of a Christian faith.
 There were no other religions declared in the 2001 census, only 69 people who either didn't state their religion or had no religion.

 Church

 St Andrew's Church, located on Church Street is the local place of Church of England worship for Cotton, which is classified under the Diocese of St Edmundsbury & Ipswich.
 It is a listed building which holds services twice a month and several other special services throughout the year.

 Housing

-In 2011, there was a recorded 225 household in Cotton.
+In 2011, there was a recorded 225 households in Cotton.
 This had increased since 2001 where it was recorded to be 205.
 The most common type of household in 2011, according to the Census data was married couple households with no dependent children.
 This type of household accounted for nearly half of the total households.